 No Turkish hammam (even the at-home kind) would be complete without ending it with tea and treats.
 Obviously, delicious Turkish tea is preferable (you can pick some up here).
 Again, another staple I recommend keeping in your kitchen.
 Bonus points for using the appropriate Turkish tea glasses.
 I made due with a sampler glass from a craft brewery.
 Potato, potato.
 (That would’ve made a lot more sense if I’d done a video on this topic.)

 As for treats, you’ll want some Turkish delight and/or, my personal preference, baklava.
-We (and by that I mean my husband) make ours strictly with walnuts and honey (because I’m allergic to almonds and because we’re beekeepers drowning in bee vomit) – here’s a honey walnut baklava recipe.
+We (and by that I mean my husband) make ours strictly with walnuts and honey (because I’m allergic to almonds and because we’re beekeepers drowning in bee vomit) – here’s my honey walnut baklava recipe.
 You can pick up everything you need on your monthly grocery run–it only takes a few ingredients.

 Another Turkish treat to enjoy after your hammam is sherbet–a popular, refreshing drink in Turkey that can be prepared a ton of different ways.
 To recreate the amazing tamarind sherbet I had in Istanbul, check out this video.